tytydraco/yessleep/out/The_Web.md

 "I'm okay," he replied, his eyes narrowing slightly.
 "Why am I here, though?"

 I leaned back in my chair, my eyes locked on his.
 "Just need you to answer a few questions.
-Johnson said you were on Hanson Lane, the connecting street to Ocean Avenue, at approximately 9:25 pm.
+Johnson said you were on [Redacted] Lane, the connecting street to [Redacted] Avenue, at approximately 9:25 pm.
 Is this correct?"

 He hesitated, his eyes darting around the room.
 "Uh, yeah, I think so."